johnsilvell/gcloud-owner/README.md

 - Store the owners in dedicated files.
 - Even more automation features!

-> Last updated: Friday 28 november 15:58
+> Last updated: Monday 01 december 09:06